-For the control circuit wiring, strip off the sheath of a cable, and use it with a blade terminal.
+For the control circuit wiring, strip off the sheath of a cable, and use it with a crimp terminal.
 For a single wire, strip off the sheath of the wire and apply directly.

-Insert the blade terminal or the single wire into a socket of the terminal.
+Insert the crimp terminal or the single wire into a socket of the terminal.

-(1) Strip off the sheath for the below length.
-If the length of the sheath peeled is too long, a short circuit may occur with neighboring wires.
-If the length is too short, wires might come off.
+(1) Strip the signal wires as follows.
+If too much of the wire is stripped, a short circuit may occur with neighboring wires.
+If not enough of the wire is stripped, wires may become loose and fall out.